DRAFT

-Still pics to be added if the computer can recover the corrupt camera disk with my hi-res pics on, fortunately most stuff to Kerkwall and from Eriboll and a few others are either OK or backed up to the lap top.
+Still pics to be added if the computer can recover the corrupt camera disk with over 2 years worth of hi-res pics on, fortunately most to Kerkwall and from Eriboll and a few others are either OK or backed up to the lap top, and those from before this trip are separately backed up to two other locations.

 I left at 04:30 to arrive at Aiker Ness, east of the Burgar Rost in the last hour of the ebb tide, earlier is definitely not recommended on a spring tide.
-I the even I arrived 50 minutes before the turn of the tide as there was an unplanned head tide out of Kirkwall.
+I arrived 50 minutes before the advertised turn of the tide as there was an unplanned head tide out of Kirkwall.
 As it happens I could have gone through 30 - 60 minutes earlier as the tide changed early, probably due to the high pressure that has been around for days.
-A 34 footer that had started closer having followed me from Sumbough but who had gone to N Orkney was about half an hour ahead of me.
+A 34 footer, that had started closer having followed me from Sumbough but who had gone to N Orkney, was about half an hour ahead of me.
+I then had to motor to past Brough Head a little over 50 NM from Loch Eriboll before some wind set in.

-Had to have the engine on for a couple of hours but back under Spinnaker again.
+I had to have the engine on for a couple of hours but back under Spinnaker again.
 Dead run but managing 4.5 knots in 9 knots.
-It’s always a bit frustrating in these winds, they are never quite right, with the wind at c 165 I will usually make 4knots in 7 -8 knots of wind over the ground, but at 9 knots it would be 4.5, at 10-11 knots > 5 knots and at 12-13 6 - 6.5knots.
+It’s always a bit frustrating in these winds, they are never quite right, with the wind at c 165 degrees I will usually make 4 knots in 7 -8 knots of wind over the ground, but at 9 knots it would be 4.5, at 10-11 knots > 5 knots and at 12-13 6 - 6.5 knots.
 So much extra speed for so little extra wind.
 Then at c14 knots single handed it’s normally time to take the kite down.

 But I’ll take 9 - 10 knots!
 Naturally now the sails are blocking the sun from me and the solar panels and it’s back to winter gear in the cold wind - from shirt sleeves or less.